jmtalarn/elm-personal-site/content/posts/2017-08-11-build-publish-ionic-app-cordova-plugins.md

 <!--more-->
 <div style="display: flex; align-items: center; justify-content: center;">
   <img class="size-thumbnail" src="../images/q5Jmvu10tV-150x150.png" alt="" width="150" height="150" />
-  <blockquote><a href="http://cordova.apache.org/">Apache Cordova</a> is a Mobile application development framework that provides access to some of the API usually accessible throw the specific development platform for Android, iOs and Windows Phone apps throw a Javascript SDK to write apps using HTML5, CSS3 and plain Javascript.
+  <blockquote>[Apache Cordova](http://cordova.apache.org/) is a Mobile application development framework that provides access to some of the API usually accessible throw the specific development platform for Android, iOs and Windows Phone apps throw a Javascript SDK to write apps using HTML5, CSS3 and plain Javascript.
 </blockquote>
 </div>

-<p style="display: block; clear: both;">Once you know what Apache Cordova know you can find interesting the following project.
+Once you know what Apache Cordova know you can find interesting the following project.

 <div style="display: flex; align-items: center; justify-content: center;">
   <img class="size-thumbnail" src="../images/ngcordova-150x150.png" alt="" width="150" height="150" />
-  <blockquote><a href="http://ngcordova.com/" target="_blank" rel="noopener">ngCordova</a> gives you simple AngularJS wrappers for a massive amount of Cordova plugins.
+  <blockquote>[ngCordova](http://ngcordova.com/) gives you simple AngularJS wrappers for a massive amount of Cordova plugins.
 Check out the list below for all of the available plugins, and create an issue for a new request.
 </blockquote>
 </div>

-<p style="display: block; clear: both;">**ngCordova **provides wrappers for the Cordova plugins in order to be used in your AngularJS application.
+**ngCordova **provides wrappers for the Cordova plugins in order to be used in your AngularJS application.
 You can find all the documentation and examples of use of the Cordova compatible plugins.

 <img class="size-medium" src="../images/ngCordova-Plugins-by-the-Ionic-Framework-Team-300x248.png" alt="" width="300" height="248" /> The ngCordova project provides a full list of all compatible plugins and documentation and examples of use.